COVID-19 in Bulgaria: 609 New Cases in the Last 24 hours - Novinite.com - Sofia News Agency

 COVID-19 in Bulgaria: 609 New Cases in the Last 24 hours

-The new cases of coronavirus infection in Bulgaria are 609, 59 more than the previous day, according to data from the Unified Information Portal.
+The new cases of coronavirus in Bulgaria for the past day are 609 with 8739 tests performed, according to data from the Unified Information Portal.

 Follow Novinite.com on Twitter and Facebook